kingzamzon/docs/docs/support/faq.md

 ### 8. Is the system robust against attacks?

-The system is designed to mitigate attacks, including the scenario where an operator runs multiple nodes to gather sufficient fragments to decrypt data.
-Various techniques are employed, such as distributing private keys across subnets and making it difficult to determine which shares correspond to specific data.
-These measures make such attacks impractical and costly to execute.
+The system is designed with several security measures to mitigate attacks and ensure the confidentiality and integrity of data.
+The network consists of multiple node operators, which enhances security by distributing the private keys across different nodes.
+This makes it difficult for an attacker to gather sufficient key fragments to decrypt data.
+The system employs a threshold consensus mechanism, where 2/3 of the network nodes must agree to decrypt or sign content.
+This provides redundancy and security against malicious actors.
+The use of Secure Enclave Virtualization-Secure Nested Paging (SEV-SNP) ensures that node operators do not have direct access to the underlying key shares.
+This hardware requirement adds an additional layer of protection to the key material.

+These security measures work together to make attacks, such as running multiple nodes to acquire key fragments or decrypt data, impractical and costly to execute.

 <br />